EAP and WorkSafe Victoria Compliance | Meeting Psychosocial Safety Requirements

 EAP Support After Critical Incidents

-The healthcare industry, the construction industry, and emergency services are the ones that experience the highest rates of traumatic occurrences.
-After an incident, employers are required to provide assistance in order to prevent long-term mental injury, as stipulated by the guidelines of WorkSafe.
-The providers of the Employee Assistance Program (EAP) are trained to give immediate crisis counseling as well as scheduled debriefings following events such as accidents at work, disputes, or medical crises.
-Not only does providing prompt and compassionate assistance demonstrate that you are adhering to the laws of WorkSafe, but it also assists individuals in experiencing healing, reduces employee turnover, and prevents post-traumatic stress.
+It is the construction sector, the emergency services industry, and the healthcare business that are the ones that encounter the greatest rates of traumatic events within their respective industries.
+In accordance with the criteria established by WorkSafe, employers are obligated to offer support in the aftermath of an incident in order to prevent long-term mental impairment.
+Employee Assistance Program (EAP) professionals are trained to provide urgent crisis counseling as well as planned debriefings following incidents such as accidents at work, disagreements, or medical emergencies.
+These debriefings are scheduled after the events for which they are responsible.
+Not only does offering fast and compassionate aid indicate that you are following to the regulations of WorkSafe, but it also helps individuals experience healing, decreases employee turnover, and minimizes post-traumatic stress.
+All of these benefits are a direct result of providing such support.

 Supporting Managers to Lead Safely